The-Coca-Cola-Company/tccc-multiagent-azure-infra/README.md

   --name tccc-hub-prod-vnet-* \
   --query id -o tsv)

-# Share with ARCA team to establish peering
+# Share with BOTTLER team to establish peering
 ```

 ## ⚠️ Important Considerations

 1. **IP Ranges**: TCCC VNET uses 10.1.0.0/16.
-DO NOT change if planning peering with ARCA.
+DO NOT change if planning peering with BOTTLER.
 2. **Unique names**: The template automatically adds a unique suffix.
 3. **Secrets**: Never include secrets in parameters.
 Use Key Vault post-deployment.
 4. **Costs**: Review cost estimation before choosing an option.